Eyescale/Lunchbox/doc/RelNotes.md

 Lunchbox 1.8 adds major new features, most notably runtime-loadable compression plugins and an UnorderedIntervalSet container.

-Lunchbox 1.8.1 is a bgufix release based in the 1.8 series.
+Lunchbox 1.8.1 is a bugfix release based in the 1.8 series.
 It is intended for all application developers creating high-preformance multi-threaded programs.
 Lunchbox 1.8 can be retrieved by downloading the